looqbox/guide/docs/R-Scripts.md

 #### looq.response

-This block is where your script's execution will start, it resembles the common main function.
+This block is where your script's execution will start, it's a S3 object and resembles the common main function.
 Inside it, you should use `looq.lookTag()`  to receive the value inside a looqbox tag from the parser.

 In this sample, we are creating a looqbox standard message box and storing it in the `msg` variable.
 In the first parameter we `paste` a string and the `quotes` entity's value, which was received from the parser.
 The second parameter message's style type(we will present the options later.